Latin America: Infrastructure

-Transport in Latin America is basically carried out using the road mode, the most developed in the region.
-There is also a considerable infrastructure of ports and airports.
+Transport in Latin America is carried out primarily by road, the most developed mode in the region.
+There is also considerable port and airport infrastructure.
 The railway and fluvial sector, although it has potential, is usually treated in a secondary way.

-Brazil has more than 1.7 million km of roads, of which 215,000 km are paved, and about 14,000 km are divided highways.
+Brazil has more than 1700000 km of roads, of which 215,000 km are paved, and about 14,000 km are divided highways.
 The two most important highways in the country are BR-101 and BR-116.
 Argentina has more than 600,000 km of roads, of which about 70,000 km are paved, and about 2,500 km are divided highways.
 The three most important highways in the country are Route 9, Route 7 and Route 14.
 Colombia has about 210,000 km of roads, and about 2,300 km are divided highways.
 Chile has about 82,000 km of roads, 20,000 km of which are paved, and about 2,000 km are divided highways.
-The most important highway in the country is the Route 5 (Pan-American Highway) These 4 countries are the ones with the best road infrastructure and with the largest number of double-lane highways, in South America.
+The most important highway in the country is the Route 5 (Pan-American Highway) These 4 countries have the most developed road infrastructure and the largest number of double-lane highways in South America.

 The roadway network in Mexico has an extent of 366095 km, of which 116802 km are paved, Of these, 10474 km are multi-lane expressways: 9544 km are four-lane highways and the rest have 6 or more lanes.

 Due to the Andes Mountains, Amazon River and Amazon Forest, there have always been difficulties in implementing transcontinental or bioceanic highways.
 Practically the only route that existed was the one that connected Brazil to Buenos Aires, in Argentina and later to Santiago, in Chile.
 However, in recent years, with the combined effort of countries, new routes have started to emerge, such as Brazil-Peru (Interoceanic Highway), and a new highway between Brazil, Paraguay, northern Argentina and northern Chile (Bioceanic Corridor).